The Ivy League & Financial Aid: The Ultimate Guide to All of Your Questions

 Ivy League financial aid

-That’s why knowing what kind of financial aid do Ivy League schools offer is so important.
-It can remind you that even if you may not be able to afford the massive bill that comes with attending an Ivy League, the schools themselves are willing and able to help you.
+That’s why knowing what kind of financial aid Ivy League schools offer is essential.
+It can remind you that even if you cannot afford the massive bill of attending an Ivy League, the schools themselves are willing and able to help you.

 If you are curious about ways to ensure that you get into your dream school and receive the need-based aid that you require to enroll, contact AdmissionSight today to schedule a free consultation to learn more.